Areas of Expertise: Mexican gray wolves

-Craig is Defenders’ Southwest Representative and has led Defenders’ regional wolf and jaguar conservation programs since 1993.
-He has served on the federal recovery teams for the cactus-ferruginous pygmy-owl and the gray wolf and currently serves on the executive committee of the Grand Canyon Wolf Recovery Project.
-He is also co-founder and active board member of Northern Jaguar Project, a binational collaborative effort to conserve jaguars throughout their northern range and he currently serves as a conservation fellow of the Rewilding Institute.
+Craig is Defenders’ Senior Southwest Representative and has led Defenders’ regional wolf and jaguar conservation programs since 1993.
+He has served on the federal recovery teams for the cactus-ferruginous pygmy-owl and the gray wolf.
+He is also co-founder of Northern Jaguar Project, a binational collaborative effort to conserve jaguars throughout their northern range.
 Craig has been active in Southwest conservation issues since 1987.

 Craig received his B.S. in Public Administration/Natural Resources at Northern Arizona University and is an alumnus of Lesley College Graduate School and the National Audubon Society Expedition Institute.